Read Time: 4 Minutes

 - Zinc (postpartum depression)18

-Gain new tools to more effectively evaluate and personalize treatments for depression and other disorders at the Energy Advanced Practice Module.
+Gain new tools to more effectively evaluate and personalize treatments for depression and other disorders at the Bioenergetics Advanced Practice Module.

 Read more about the Functional Medicine approach to treating depression and improving health outcomes in the following IFM-authored articles: